- A

 Vaping Facts vs Vaping Myths

-The vape industry has been taking the world by storm, and the sudden popularity came with a wide variety of different vaping myths.
-Vaping facts and myths can be hard to separate at times, but there’s enough research out there now for people to get the truth if they know where to look.
+The vape industry has been taking the world by storm, and with it, a wide variety of vaping myths have emerged.
+Vaping facts and myths can be hard to separate at times, but there's enough research out there now for people to get the truth if they know where to look.
 Read on below to take a deeper look at some popular vaping myths as well as the actual facts of the matter.

 Vape Myth #1 – Vaping Leads to Smoking